anshul-dying/EthicalEye_EDAI_SEM_5-/docs/06-Project-Overview-Research.md

 ### 12. Contributions and Novelty

 - **Technical**:

   - A full pipeline for **dark‑pattern text classification** with high accuracy.
   - Integration of **SHAP explanations** into a browser extension UX for real‑time, on‑page explanations.
+  - A new multimodal CLIP+OCR microservice that highlights dark patterns directly on screenshots.
   - Reusable training scripts, SHAP tooling, and research plotting code.

 - **Research**:

   - Empirical evidence that transformer‑based models can robustly detect multiple dark‑pattern categories in the wild.
   - A concrete design pattern for embedding XAI into consumer‑facing tools.
   - A dataset and evaluation protocol that can be reused or extended in future work.

 - **Societal**:
   - Practical tool to support **digital literacy** and **user empowerment** on e‑commerce sites.
   - Potential foundation for regulatory or compliance tools that audit interfaces for manipulative patterns.

 ---

+### 14. Multimodal Screenshot Analysis (New)

+- **Motivation**: The original text-only pipeline misses purely visual dark patterns (e.g., fake buttons, color manipulation, deceptive layout).
+- **Implementation**:
+  - `api/vision_service.py` exposes a FastAPI endpoint backed by Hugging Face CLIP (`openai/clip-vit-base-patch32`).
+  - `api/vision/detector.py` proposes candidate regions using contour analysis, button heuristics, and color statistics.
+  - `api/vision/ocr.py` extracts text per region so the DistilBERT classifier can still provide textual cues when available.
+  - `api/vision/clip_scorer.py` fuses CLIP similarities with heuristics (color contrast, button-likeness, area) to produce labels such as _Disguised Ad_, _Fake Scarcity_, _Color Manipulation_, etc.
+- **User Experience**: `app/results.html` now contains an upload widget that draws bounding boxes and renders detection cards using the new API.
+- **Validation**: `vision_smoke_test.py` runs sample screenshots from `test/images` through the pipeline and reports latency plus detected categories, enabling quick regression checks whenever the multimodal stack changes.

 ### 13. Suggested Paper Structure (How to Use This Overview)

 You can map this document directly into a research paper:

 - **Introduction / Background**: Sections 1–2 (problem, objectives, dark‑pattern context).
   -, **Related Work**: Compare to prior dark‑pattern detection and XAI tools (to be written using literature).
 - **System Design / Methodology**: Sections 3–8 (architecture, dataset, model, SHAP, UX).
 - **Experiments and Results**: Section 9 (+ figures from `plots/research/`).
 - **User Study**: Section 10 (design + qualitative findings once study is complete).
 - **Discussion & Ethics**: Section 11 (limitations, risks, ethical implications).
 - **Conclusion & Future Work**: Section 12 (contributions, extensions such as more pattern types, multi‑language support, deployment at scale).

 This file is intended as a **bridge between the implementation and your research paper** so you can quickly copy, adapt, and expand each subsection for your thesis or conference submission.